Jason94/identity-resolution/README.md

 # Identity Resolution Transformer (IDRT)

 IDRT is an open-source library designed to identify duplicate entries within structured contact data.
 IDRT uses a combination of traditional search algorithms and deep learning to accurately and quickly identify duplicate contact records at scale.
-Particularly, IDRT uses a _transformer_ neural network, which is a kind of neural network that was discovered by Google in 2017 and powers some of the most complex AI's like Chat GPT.
+Particularly, IDRT uses a _transformer_ neural network, which is a kind of neural network that was discovered at Google in 2017 and powers some of the most complex AI's like Chat GPT.

 ## Table of Contents